Best Nursing Schools in Colorado: Campus & Online

 MSN Programs

 There are two basic types of MSN programs.
-The standard MSN is for students with a BSN, and the direct-entry MSN is for students with non-nursing bachelor’s seeking to obtain RN licensure while earning their nursing masters.
-Standard MSNs are quite popular and available from virtually all nursing schools in Colorado with graduate-level programs and usually in several specializations.
-Colorado residents interested in a direct-entry MSN will, for now, must look out-of-state.
+The standard MSN is for students with a BSN, while the direct-entry MSN is for students with non-nursing bachelor’s seeking to obtain RN licensure while earning their nursing masters.
+Standard MSNs are quite popular and available from virtually all nursing schools in Colorado with graduate-level programs.
+They’re also typically offered in several specializations.
+As for direct-entry MSN programs, Colorado residents will, at least for now, need to look out-of-state.

 Examples of Colorado Nursing Schools with This Program